Uzair-akrum/dungeonbench/README.md

-# 🎲 CritFail
+# 🎲 DungeonBench

 **A benchmark that makes AI models DM a D&D combat.
 They can't.**

 GPT-5.2 scores 42% on "remember when the bomb explodes."
-Gemini counts 8 goblins as 12.
+Gemini counts 7 goblins as 12.
 GLM-4.7 shoots through walls.

 Your nephew running his first campaign does better than frontier AI.